cscart/docs/en/user_guide/manage_products/import_export/product_image_import.rst

 Example 2: Import Main and Additional Images for Existing Products
 ------------------------------------------------------------------

-1. Prepare the images for import and upload them where necessary.
+#.
+Prepare the images for import and upload them where necessary.

    In this example we’ll upload the images to the to the *images* directory in the **Private files** section :ref:`as described above <upload-images-for-import>`.

-2. Go to **Administration → Import data → Products** [1] in the Administration panel of your store.
+#.
+Go to **Administration → Import data → Products** [1] in the Administration panel of your store.

-3. Switch to the Images tab [2].
+#.
+Switch to the **Images** tab [2].
 Make sure that your CSV file meets the requirements described there [3].

    Here’s an extract from our CSV file::

      Product code;Pair type;Thumbnail;Detailed image
      "G0017";"M";"";"test_image.jpg"

-   You can copy this extract to an empty text document, change the document’s extension to CSV, and open it in a spreadsheet editor, for example `LibreOffice Calc <https://www.libreoffice.org/discover/calc/>`_.
+   You can copy this extract to an empty *.txt* file, change the file’s extension to *.csv*, and open it in a spreadsheet editor, for example `LibreOffice Calc <https://www.libreoffice.org/discover/calc/>`_.

    * **Product code**—determines the product to which an image belongs.
 If you enter a code that doesn’t exist, the entry will be skipped.